apache/airflow-client-python/docs/DAGApi.md

 Unfavorite Dag

-Unmark the DAG as favorite.
+Unmark the Dag as favorite.

 ### Example